eridien/vscode-json-commenter/README.md

 ### How does it work?

 You might have noticed the property key values are empty.
 This violates the rule of no duplicate keys.
 But they aren't actually empty.
 There are zero-width invisible characters for id numbers.
-This not only guarantees no comment line duplicates but guarantees no duplicates with other normal keys.
+This not only guarantees no comment line duplicates but also guarantees no duplicates with other normal keys.

 The other tricky thing was finding legal points to insert comments.
 A full AST parser is used for that.